-A full breakfast set us up for the day, then lunch was nailed by an astonishingly good bowl of Cullen Skink topped by a haddock Scotch egg in the The Pier, Stronachlachar at the head of Loch Katrine.
+So we leave Loch Ard after a full Scottish breakfast and have the most wonderful day full of crystal clear waters, reflective views, peaceful loch-side moments and mini-adventures.
+Lunch iss nailed by an astonishingly good bowl of Cullen Skink topped with a haddock Scotch egg in the The Pier, Stronachlachar at the head of Loch Katrine.
 This little cafe has views to die for, a seriously impressive menu and fabulous service too.
-Please go visit.

 15 lochs and a brew in Dunbarton later, we’d a choice.
 Either get on the road and be home for 9, or drive through Glasgow and visit a seafood restaurant I’d read great things about.
 Bit of a no brainer really.

 Crabbshack sits in a narrow sliver on the busy Argyle St in Finnieston, clearly popular and successful, this year celebrating their 10th birthday.
-They get some pithy reviews for being tight on space, but we knew what to expect so weren’t much fussed by that as a twosome.
-We’d not booked in advance and all the tables were reserved – not bad for a cold Sunday night – but there’s plenty of space to perch at the bar leaning on the crisp white top, or further to the rear watching the action at the front.
+There are some pithy online reviews for being tight on space, but we know what to expect so aren’t much fussed by that as a twosome.
+As a last minute decision there’s no time to book in advance and all the tables are reserved – not bad for a cold Sunday night – but there’s plenty of space to perch at the bar leaning on the crisp white top, or further to the rear watching the action at the front.
 Diners are at one with the staff, the close proximity of tables & thoroughfare making you feel you might actually be asked to just pop a platter to Table 4.
 Talking of platters, that’s my thing as you know, but I just couldn’t bring myself to do it at £90, the most costly offering so far on all our travels.
 Not on a Sunday night perched on a stool.
-The regular menu it was going to be.
+The regular menu it’s going to be.

 Platterless doesn’t mean shell-less though right?
-I’d been craving oysters all weekend after setting my heart on them at MhorFish and being thwarted by a maintenance closure of the cafe.
-Six on ice with a small portion of mussels, yes please.
+I’ve been craving oysters all weekend after setting my heart on them at MhorFish but being thwarted by a maintenance closure of the cafe.
+Six on ice with a starter portion of mussels, please.

-The deep pan of mussels made it very difficult to slurp ’em without having a domestic.
-Not enough room for two sets of hands you see.
-Forced to be polite and wait your shellfish turn.
-At Crabbshack things come out when the chef says they come out, as opposed to coming out in a starter-mains order.
+The deep pan of mussels makes it very difficult to slurp ’em without an ensuing domestic as there isn’t enough room for two sets of hands.
+One is forced to be polite and wait your shellfish turn.
+At Crabbshack, dishes come out when the chef says they come out, as opposed to in a starter-mains order.
 Makes it a challenge when you’ve not much space at an elevated bench and you’re trying to stab your partner when it isn’t his turn to mussel dive.
 Excellent marinière sauce, not too creamy, not too sharp, the sort you want to spoon up and finish off.